DreamExposure/TicketBird-Discord-Bot/README.md

 # 💎 Core Features
 - Simple setup (just use one command to get everything initiated)
+- Easy to repair.
+Accidentally delete a channel?
+No worries, TicketBird is always watching for changes and ready to repair itself via a single command!
 - Easy for users to understand and use without a single command (but can also open tickets with a command)
 - Allow users to pick from up to 25 topics (called projects), if desired
 - Won't disrupt your community.
 TicketBird will not affect anything beyond the channels it manages for tickets.
 - Auto-close tickets after 7 days of inactivity, and auto-delete tickets after being closed for 24 hours (fully configurable)
 - Place tickets on hold until you can get to them; so they don't auto-close
+- Set staff per project/topic using the `/project edit` command.
+  - This allows you to define a user or role as staff for only a specific ticket type, allowing further customization similar to traditional RBAC.

 ## ⌨️ Commands
 | Command             | Description                                                             | Permissions |